input/django-95/README.md

 Django 95 is in initial development and not currently recommended for production use.
 However, theoretically, everything should work.
 So, for those who are curious, please do try it out.

+And if you'd like an overview of Django 95's development process, details can be found in my blog post '[How to create a Django admin theme](https://laurencemercer.com/blog/how-to-create-a-django-admin-theme/)'.

 ## Requirements